-The Center for Policy, Research, and Evaluation (PRE) conducts applied research and evaluation studies focused on promoting positive educational outcomes for youth, and understanding the influence of both schools and communities on those outcomes.
+The Center for Policy, Research, and Evaluation (PRE) conducts applied research and evaluation studies and provides data services focused on promoting positive educational outcomes for youth, and understanding the influence of both schools and communities on those outcomes.
 Its goal is to use research to inform educational policies and practices at federal, state, local, and programmatic levels.

 Evaluation and Data Services

 PRE partners with practitioners, school leaders and educators, CBOs, parents, and students to design evaluations and research tools to help them answer questions about education equity.
 We provide a range of customizable evaluation and data services:

 - Formative and summative evaluation designs, including experimental and quasi-experimental designs

 - Participatory evaluation and research, for example, YPAR and CPAR

 - Survey design